timmywil/panzoom/README.md

   $zoomRange: $(),
   // Reset buttons/links collection on which to bind the reset method
   $reset: $(),
-  // For convenience, these options will be bound to panzoom events
+  // For convenience, these options will be bound to Panzoom events
-  // These can all be bound normally on the panzoom element
+  // These can all be bound normally on the Panzoom element
   // e.g. `$elem.on("panzoomend", function( e, panzoom ) { console.log( panzoom.getMatrix() ); });`
   onStart: undefined,
   onChange: undefined,